Background pattern

 Paracetamol Level is administered orally.
 It is intended for use in children between 3 and 32 kg (approximately 0 to 10 years).

 The dose of Paracetamol Level depends on the child's weight.
-The approximate age is given for informational purposes only.
+The approximate age is given for information purposes.

-The recommended daily dose of paracetamol is approximately 60 mg/kg/day, which is divided into 4 or 6 daily doses, i.e. 15 mg/kg every 6 hours, or 10 mg/kg every 4 hours.
+The recommended daily dose of paracetamol is approximately 60 mg/kg/day, divided into 4 or 6 daily doses, i.e., 15 mg/kg every 6 hours, or 10 mg/kg every 4 hours.

-In children under 3 years, it is recommended to dose the oral solution in drops (3.3 mg/drop), with the dropper included in the 30 ml container.
+In children under 3 years, it is recommended to dose the oral solution in drops (3.3 mg/drop), with the drop counter cap included in the 30 ml package.

-In children 3 years or older, it is recommended to dose the oral solution in milliliters (ml) (100 mg/ml) using the oral syringe included in the 60 ml container.
+In children 3 years or older, it is recommended to dose the oral solution in milliliters (ml) (100 mg/ml) using the oral syringe included in the 60 ml package.

-For the administration of 15 mg/kg every 6 hours, the schedule is as follows:
+For administration of 15 mg/kg every 6 hours, the schedule is as follows:

 Child's weight